 To assist you or your parents in taking a tax credit or deduction for qualified tuition and charges paid, the university will issue an IRS Form 1098-T to students each January.
-The 1098-T reports the amount of qualified tuition and charges billed and grants or scholarships received for the previous tax year.
+The 1098-T reports the amount of qualified tuition and charges assessed and grants or scholarships posted to your student account during the previous tax year.
 You may not receive a 1098-T if you do not have a valid mailing address on file or your assessed amounts consisted of only non-credit (continuing education) courses.
-Beginning in tax year 2013, Oakland University is not issuing a 1098-T to international (non-resident alien) students.
-If you are an international student that requires a 1098-T form to file US income taxes, please e-mail email@example.com.

 Students are now able opt-in to receive their 1098-T electronically on the eBill system.
 The student consent is indefinite and can be changed at any time by using the Agreements section of the My Account tab.

 The opt-in deadline for any given calendar year 1098-T is the date the 1098-T file is sent to the third party processor, usually around January 15th each year.
 Students who opt-in after the deadline will receive a paper 1098-T for the prior calendar year and will retrieve their 1098-T electronically through eBill the following calendar year.
 For example:

 - 1098-T files is transferred to the third party service provider January 15, 2017

 - Student opts-in on January 2, 2017 – student will retrieve the 2016 calendar year 1098-T electronically through eBill.

 - Student opts-in on January 15, 2017 – student will retrieve the 2016 calendar year 1098-T electronically through eBill.

 - Student opts-in on January 28, 2017 – student will receive a paper copy of the 2016 calendar year 1098-T and retrieve the 2017 calendar year and any future 1098-T’s electronically through eBill.